lagnusbishasi/autodeepl/README.md

-# Auto DeepL
+# Auto Translator

 ## Abstract
-This is the tool to translate ch to jp using DeepL Trasnlator free version.
+This is the tool to translate ch into jp using translating website below
+- baidu
+- DeepL

 ## How To Start
 Run the code below.